A Director at Monster Beverage (MNST) is Selling Shares

-Yesterday, a Director at Monster Beverage (MNST), Sydney Selati, sold shares of MNST for $330.4K.
+Yesterday, a Director at Monster Beverage (MNST), Mark Hall, sold shares of MNST for $12.61M.

-Following Sydney Selati’s last MNST Sell transaction on March 06, 2019, the stock climbed by 3.2%.
-In addition to Sydney Selati, one other MNST executive reported Sell trades in the last month.
+Following Mark Hall’s last MNST Sell transaction on May 09, 2019, the stock climbed by 5.2%.
+In addition to Mark Hall, 2 other MNST executives reported Sell trades in the last month.

 See today’s analyst top recommended stocks >>